gvwilson/thirdbit/src/fiction/iffy/index.md

 nodding at Captain Kerse.

 He looked up from the piece of exoskeleton lying in his lap.
-"Sorry about shooting you,"
+"Sorry about that,"
 he said without remorse.
 "Must've been a targeting glitch."

+"Must have been,"
-Doctor Johel sighed gently.
+Doctor Johel said drily.
-"Why don't you go and see if you can get the main door open?" she suggested.
+"Now, why don't you go and see if you can get the main door open?
-"Citizen Kwan and I need to talk."
+Citizen Kwan and I need to talk."

 He grunted,
 clipped the armor back on his forearm,